florisoft/User.Manuals/AZURE/Setup connection to Azure workspace.md

 Read further in chapter two **Configure Remote Desktop for Azure** to setup the correct settings for logging onto the Azure workspace.

 ## 2. Configure Remote Desktop for Azure
-Follow the steps below to setup the correct settings for logging onto the Azure workspace.
+Follow the steps below to setup the correct settings for logging in to the Azure workspace.

 1. Start the Remote Desktop application if it is not running already.